surekashreya/Sentiment-Analysis-NLP-/README.md

 ## CONCLUSION

 This project predicts sentiment analysis  system  for  you-tube  comments.
 The basic idea behind sentiment analysis using Vader lexicon.
-We have analysed 305358 positive sentiments, 260986 neutral and 25030 negative sentiments.
-Channels with their positive percentage number.
-We have also scrutinized the channels having 100% positive sentiments and channels with 0% positive comments.
+We have analysed 305358 positive sentiments, 260986 neutral and 25030 negative sentiments,Channels with their positive percentage number.We have also scrutinized the channels having 100% positive sentiments and channels with 0% positive comments.
 Word cloud of most frequent, positive, neutral and negative comments